HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 It's blazing fast!
 Hugo's official website states it is "the world’s fastest framework for building websites" and after using it I've nothing to complain about the speed.

-Besides, build a blog with Hugo is simple and easy.
+Besides, building a blog with Hugo is simple and easy.
 Here is how:

 ## Step by step